rogalj/MolStrucClassifier/USER-G2G3/README.md

 ## Output

-After you run the code, you will get g2g3func-0.dat as output.
-This file contains symmetry function results for each molecule.
+After you run the code, you will get the following files.

+**g2g3func-n.dat***: This file contains symmetry function results for each molecule. n is the number of the cores used in the simulation.

+**log.lammps** and **screen.log**: Lammps log file.

+**traj.dump**: This file contains trajectory information of the system.

 </p>